rmacklin/team-sync/README.md

 4. In the repository settings, create a new Secret called `ORG_ADMIN_ACCESS_TOKEN` to store the token.
-(The name of the secret is not important, as long you use that name to configure the `repo-token` secret below.)
+(The name of the secret is not important, as long you use that name to configure the `token` secret below.)

 5. Create a `.github/workflows/team_sync.yml` file like this: